adamroyjones/dedup/readme.md

 # dedup

-The Unix utility `uniq` removes adjacent duplicates from a `\n`-separated collection of input strings.
-This repository contains a program that removes _all_ duplicates from such a collection.
+The Unix utility `uniq` takes a collection of lines and removes its adjacent duplicates.
+This repository contains a program, `dedup`, that acts like `uniq`, only it removes the adjacency condition; that is, it removes _all_ duplicates from such a collection.
 The program preserves the order of the input.

 The implementation is naive and simplistic but, for my current purposes, it is good enough.